What is Display Sparkle?

 Lade Player...

-Sparkle measurement setup table for different (BlackMURA complaint) LMK systems
+Sparkle measurement setup table for different (BlackMURA compliant) LMK systems

 Typical curve of a distance-focus sparkle scan from LabSoft.